majo1520/Pi-Temp-Dashboard/README.md

 ## Recent Updates

+### Frontend Improvements (June 2024)
+- Admin panel sensor rows now include a "Details" button (localized EN/SK) that shows the sensor's IP address if available.
+- Sidebar in the admin panel now supports scrolling when dropdowns are open.
+- Locales updated for new UI strings (EN/SK).

 ### Admin Panel Improvements
 - Fixed 365-day filter in sensor graphs
 - Improved data handling for long-range views